-We’re thrilled to welcome actress, singer and songwriter Alice Ripley as a keynote speaker at the 68th annual SETC Convention this March in Lexington, KY.
-In addition to her Thursday keynote presentation, Ripley will lead a masterclass for high school students on Wednesday and perform in concert Friday evening.
-See details below.
+Actress, singer and songwriter Alice Ripley joined us as a keynote speaker at the 68th annual SETC Convention in Lexington, KY in 2017.
+In addition to her Thursday keynote presentation, Ripley led a masterclass for high school students and performed an evening concert at Lexington Children’s Theatre.

 Meet Alice Ripley

 Alice Ripley just wrapped filming the role of Kathleen on the new Netflix half-hour comedy Girlboss; the first season will premiere in April 2017.
 Other television work includes: 30 Rock, Blue Bloods, Hee Hawand Royal Pains.

 Alice earned critical acclaim and won the Best Actress in a Musical Tony and Helen Hayes awards for her work as Diana in the Pulitzer Prize-winning rock opera Next to Normal.
 Ms. Ripley received Tony and Drama Desk Award nominations for her work as conjoined twin Violet Hilton in the cult hit Side Show.As part of the original Broadway casts, Alice created the roles of Janet in The Rocky Horror Show, Molly Ivors in James Joyce’s The Dead, Betty Schaefer in Sunset Boulevard, the Specialist’s Assistant in The Who’s Tommy, and Bathsheba in King David, as well as having a long stay at the Imperial Theatre as Fantine in Les Miserables.

 Alice stars in the award-winning indie musical movie SUGAR!, which recently gained distribution and is making a presence on the 2016 festival circuit.
 Other film work includes: Sing Along, Isn’t It Delicious, The Adulterer, Bear With Us, and Muckland.